 Section 2.
-The school year shall be divided into two semesters: Fall Semester, generally September to December and Winter/Spring Semester January to May.
+The school year shall be divided into two semesters: Fall Semester, generally September through November, and Winter/Spring Semester, January through March.

 Section 5.
-Notices posted on the OCLI web page shall satisfy any requirement for notices to members.
+Notices posted on the OCLI website and newsletters shall satisfy any requirement for notices to members.

 ARTICLE II – PURPOSE

 The purpose of the OCLI is to provide a membership initiated, governed and conducted programs of study which offers interested persons an opportunity to continue their education in an atmosphere of shared learning.
 The organization is designed to stimulate intellectual interests with others, thereby enhancing the mental and social dimensions of life.
 Subjects will be chosen from, but not limited to history, music, art, world affairs, philosophy, social and natural sciences, and life experiences.

 ARTICLE III – MEMBERSHIP